 My name is Danbee (단비), which in Korean means (literally) “sweet rain” and (idiomatically) “the first rain after a drought”.
 Many of my friends call me tauntaun, a nickname coined during my freshman year at MIT when I was part of the Musical Theater Guild’s production of Star Wars Trilogy: Musical Edition.

-I spend a lot of time thinking about permaculture, anarchy, circus, and education.
+I spend a lot of time thinking about education, permaculture, circus, and humane living.
 I love being in the wilderness, especially in the mountains and by the sea.
-I’ve co-written and choreographed an original musical called Hack, Punt, Tool (you can watch the 2017 production on YouTube).
-I train and play as a musician, capoeirista, and VIRS (vigilante intergalactic roustabout scholar).

 I’m currently a PhD candidate in the 2013 cohort of the International Neuroscience Doctoral Programme, headquartered at the Champalimaud Centre for the Unknown in Lisboa, Portugal.
 I joined the Intelligent Systems Lab in Sept 2013 and moved with the lab to the Sainsbury Wellcome Centre for Neural Circuits and Behaviour in London, UK in 2015.